 Take advantage of tax benefits for money you spend on education.
-Both the federal government and the state of Maine offer tax credits and deductions.
+Both the state of Maine and the federal government offer tax credits and deductions.

 If you are eligible and have not yet done so, you can still claim the EOTC for tax years beginning on or after January 1, 2008, and not later than December 31, 2021.

 For more information on this program, including how to apply for the tax credit, visit Maine Revenue Services.